 Fasting is a practice that almost all eating disorders sufferers participate in, using it to manage weight and gain a feeling of control.
 The anorectic tends to have the most extreme fasting practices, whereas the bulimic usually fasts for shorter periods.
 Fasting among binge eaters and food addicts is sporadic, with some individuals using it more than others.

-The primary treatment for eating disorders is psychotherapy.
+The primary treatment for eating disorders is counseling and psychotherapy.
 For a psychotherapist treating someone with an eating disorder, having a thorough understanding of the practice of fasting could be a useful standard of care.
 Without this knowledge, it becomes more difficult to decipher the patient’s motivations and defense mechanisms pertaining to fasting.
 For the anorectic who has abused fasting to the brink of death, examining her bond with fasting in psychotherapy—much in the same way an alcoholic would with alcohol—could play an important role in recovery.

 For patients who have not abused the practice of fasting, such as food addicts and compulsive overeaters, therapeutic fasting may represent a beneficial method with which to reframe an unhealthy relationship with food.
 These may be radical ascertains, but revolutionary ideas may be what is needed to win the battle against eating disorders, a group of psychiatric disorders with the highest mortality rate at 5.6% and whose research is grossly under funded.
 Individuals with eating disorders are at the highest risk of premature death (from both natural and unnatural causes) of all people who suffer from psychiatric disorders.

 A common belief is that anorectics fast in order to lose weight or to maintain weight loss.
 Although this may seem like a logical conclusion, the motivation behind anorexic fasting is actually far more complex.
 Hunger has different meaning to an anorectic.
 After lengthy periods of fasting, many anorectics no longer have a normal hunger response.